sveltejs/kit/documentation/docs/20-core-concepts/10-routing.md

 <slot></slot>
 ```

+Note that if you want to leverage an `#each` block to dynamically build the nav menu in the code above, you will need to define the _sections_ array.
+See `+layout.js` below for the matching example.

 By default, each layout inherits the layout above it.
 Sometimes that isn't what you want - in this case, [advanced layouts](advanced-routing#advanced-layouts) can help you.

 ### +layout.js